diemitze/auto-mine-macro/README.md

 simple macro for auto mining holds down mouse1 toggles with mouse5 only works when window is active stops immediately when window is inactive

-maode currently for:roblox
+made currently for:roblox

 fetures
 gui with status of toggle
-anti afk timer stops for 3 sec clicks mouse1 3 times before resumeing
+anti afk timer
+anti afk

 Disclamer!